HistoryThis section has been translated automatically.

 - Mast cell sarcoma

-Classification of mastocytosis according to the type of systemic involvement:
+Classification of mastocytoses according to the type of systemic involvement:

-- Type Ib: Indolent systemic mastocytosis with systemic involvement (at least infestation of an extracutaneous organ, mostly KM)
+- Type Ib: Indolent systemic mastocytosis with systemic involvement (at least involvement of one extracutaneous organ, usually BM)

 - Type II: Systemic mastocytosis associated with non-mastocytic myeloproliferative or myelodysplastic involvement